Ethiopia: Fear Tigray conflict could trigger all-out war | DW | 20.07.2021

 "It's a very dangerous situation that's evolving when you have so many groups who are fighting and they have their own issues and their own agendas," Ethiopia analyst Woldemariam said.

-Fueling these fears, in a speech on Sunday, Prime Minister Abiy Ahmed used words such as "weeds", "cancer" and "disease" to refer to the TPLF in a tweet.
+Fueling these fears, in a speech on Sunday, Prime Minister Abiy used words such as "weeds," "cancer" and "disease" to refer to the TPLF in a tweet.

-Conflict expert Tronvoll sees this language "very dangerous rhetoric, obviously bordering on genocidal rhetoric."
+Tronvoll sees this language as "very dangerous rhetoric, obviously bordering on genocidal rhetoric."